valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 ![A picture of our Valkey server with the 4 core boxes and to the right of them is a memory box.
 In the first core box is the Valkey process and in the next two there are IO Threads.
 The valkey process has a loop showing it communiacting with both of the IO threads.
 It also has a bracket showing it managing all the memory.](images/io_threading_arch.png)

 Above is a representitive outline of what's happening on the server.
 The Valkey process has to take up valuble cycles managing the IO Threads.
 Not only that it has to perform a lot of work to manage all the memory assigned to it.
 That's a lot of work for a single process.

+Now there is actually one more optimization we can use to make single threaded Valkey even faster.
+Pinning threads <todo>

 ## Clustered Valkey